spyder-ide/spyder-docs/doc/installation.rst

 .. warning::

-   While this installation method is a viable option for experienced users, installing Spyder (and other SciPy stack packages) with ``pip`` can lead to a number of tricky issues.
+   While this installation method is a viable option for experienced users, installing Spyder (and other PyData-stack packages) with ``pip`` can lead to a number of tricky issues.
    While you are welcome to try this on your own, we unfortunately do not have the resources to help you if you do run into problems, except to recommend you use Anaconda instead.